New Puppy Checklist: Everything You Need to Know

 Regular brushing not only keeps their coat in tip-top condition, but it’s an excellent bonding exercise for you both too!

 Once you’ve brought your new puppy home, you’ll find that there are lots more things that you need to buy, but as long as you’ve got the essentials, you’ll breeze through your first few weeks as a dog parent!
-Explore our range today to treat your pup to everything they need for their new life with you.
+Explore our range in store or online today to treat your pup to everything they need for their new life with you.